Electric-Coin-Company/zcash-docs/source/rtd_pages/install_debian_bin_packages.rst

 Specifically, you will want to pay attention to items described in https://www.debian.org/releases/stretch/amd64/release-notes/ch-upgrading.en.html#trouble

-If you are comfortable with your Debain and Zcash backups, please follow the below instructions for a minimal system upgrade:
+If you are comfortable with your Debian and Zcash backups, please follow the below instructions for a minimal system upgrade:

 1. It is recommended to have your Debian 8 Jessie system up to date before beginning.